 - Spaghetti Squash & Meatballs Marinara

 Making this recipe?
 I’d love to hear about your experience!

 Please leave a comment below or tag me on Instagram @cookathomemom.

 - 1/4 cup almond flour

-- 1 large bunch broccoli rabe washed, with large stems removed
+- 1 large bunch broccoli rabe or broccolini washed, with large stems removed

 - ¼ cup pine nuts

 - 1/2 teaspoon salt

 - In a medium bowl, combine the lamb, lightly beaten eggs, minced parsley, minced garlic, onion, lemon zest, almond flour, and seasonings.
 Mix tougher until fully combined, then cover and set aside for 15 minutes.

 - Using your hands or a scoop, form the mixture into meatballs, about 2-3 Tablespoons each.